In programs, we usually declare constant

 const char* g_pchar = "this is a string";

-You might be knowing that if we run multiple copies of a exe or dll, the code portion is not duplicated per process.
+You might be knowing that if we run multiple copies of an EXE or DLL, the code portion is not duplicated per process.
 So do the constant data.
-This is because the constant datas are stored in a special section of exe called ".rdata"( The code protion is stored in the ".text" section ).
-But guess what will happen if we have declaration like..
+This is because the constant data is stored in a special section of EXE called "

 const CString g_str("this is the worst thing I can do");

 CString object (which is quite small) in the .bss section (.bss section stores nonconstant uninitialized data), and you've also got a character array in the .data section(nonconstant initialized data), neither of which can be backed by the EXE file.
 To make matters worse, when the program starts, the

 CString class must allocate heap memory for a copy of the characters.
 You would be much better off using a

 CString object.
 So never ever declare like that (Reference "Programming Microsoft VC++" by David Kruglinski).